mingshuwang/mingshu-website/content/publication/enlighten-244617/index.md

   the initial stage of possible severe epidemics, indicating that the local public health authorities should implement sufficient measures and adopt effective interventions in the areas and places with a high probability of crowded residents.
-publication: '*Sustainable Cities and Society*'
+publication: '*Sustainable Cities and Society*, 66'
 doi: 10.1016/j.scs.2020.102685
 links:
 - name: URL